By Micayla Charles & Carly Wilson

-The process of scheduling a deposition can have several moving pieces, from counsel’s and the witness’s schedule to arranging for a court reporter, videographer, and/or interpreter.
+The process of scheduling a deposition can have several moving pieces, from counsel’s and the witness’ schedules to arranging for a court reporter, videographer and/or interpreter.
 And then there’s finding an appropriate location, organizing exhibits, setting up special services, as well as planning for the necessary technology needed to make the deposition run smoothly.
-If you’re using a court reporting firm to assist in coordinating the logistics of a deposition, below are some tips and key points to remember when scheduling.
+If you are using a court reporting firm to assist in coordinating the logistics of a deposition, below are some tips and key points to remember when scheduling.

-It’s also important to consider the facility’s technology services, such as photocopiers, fax machines, scanners, and wireless or hardline internet connections.
+It is also important to consider the facility’s technology services, such as photocopiers, fax machines, scanners and wireless or hardline internet connections.
 It would also be prudent to inquire about any additional cost for heating and A/C control for after-hours access.
 If the venue is remote, will you need a Zoom technician, and if so, do you have a specific tech you want?
 Here at PD, our Zoom technicians have become like celebrities — our clients love them!

-Once the location is selected, you’ll need to include the specific information in the Notice, along with the requirement of court reporters, videographers, and/or interpreters.
+Once the location is selected, you will need to include the specific information in the Notice, along with the requirement of court reporters, videographers and interpreters.

 If you would like to receive a realtime feed during the deposition, it is best to provide the request to the court reporting agency at the time of scheduling so that a qualified reporter may be assigned.
 The reporter will be prepared to transmit local realtime (within the deposition suite), as well as to stream the realtime to a remote location.

-If seeing the witness is not a priority, often the cheapest method to attend a deposition remotely is to have a conference call number provided, which will allow you to simply connect via phone.
+If seeing the witness is not a priority, often the cheapest method to attend a deposition remotely is to utilize a conference call number, which will allow you to simply connect via phone.

-Your court reporting firm should also be able to provide you with loaner pieces such as iPads, projection units and Elmos, if requested in advance.
+Your court reporting firm should also be able to provide you with loaner pieces such as iPads, projection units and document cameras, if requested in advance.